Creating Plot Twists

 • Batch operations - Multi-step processes that span upgrades

-• Activity link callbacks - Interactive buttons in activities
+• Action callbacks - Interactive buttons on notes

 • Auth callbacks - OAuth completion handlers